BrewCenter/OpenBrews/README.md

     * If you receive an error such as `www.zip cannot be found`, press
     <kbd>Ctrl</kbd>+<kbd>c</kbd> to stop the process.
 Run `mv openbrews.zip www.zip`,
     and run `ionic upload` again.

+### Steps to run unit tests
+1. First, follow the steps to run the app locally, making sure your modules are up-to-date.
+2. Install the Testing prereqs above.
+3. `cd` into the `openbrews/` directory.
+4. Run `karma start`

 ### Optional Configuration
 If you would like to use features which utilize the brewerydb API,